robertblackwell/litetest/README.md

 However for my purposes it had a couple of holes.

 -	I needed to have multiple bootstrap files as I use the same test suites in a number of different environments and using multiple bootstrap files is the solution I was using with PHPUnit.
--	I need a way of grouping tests into `suites`, but neede it to be easy to run either the entire suite or a single test.
+-	I need a way of grouping tests into `suites`, but needed it to be easy to run either the entire suite or a single test.

 ## So here is what I came up with

-Test suites have changed, they are still php files with a class that is derived from `TestCase` and has methods called `test_????`, but they no longer instantiate and call a `TestRunner` object.
+Test suites have changed.

+They are still php files with a class that is derived from `TestCase` and has methods called `test_????`, but they no longer instantiate and call a `TestRunner` object.

 Instead these `suites` are run via a command line tool.

 ###command line tool

-The __command line tool__ is called `litetest.php` and can be invoked under the following scenarios:
+The __command line tool__ is called `litetest` and can be run under the following scenarios:

 -	it looks for a `litetest.json` file in the current directory from which it gets a default bootstrap file and a default list of test suites to run.
 If invoked without any options or arguments it uses these defaults.
 -	a different `litetest.json` file can be specified as a command line option through the `-c|--config-file` option.